Enjoy a Mountaintop Christmas with Santa, cookie decorating, crafts, a holiday film, and the best views in Banff!

 It can be up to 10 degrees cooler at the summit and the gondola cabins aren’t heated, so an insulated ski jacket/parka, insulated winter boots, gloves / mittens, and a toque are must-haves.
 See our fall/winter hiking gear guide and Best Winter Gear for Kids for product recommendations.

 The Banff Gondola is located 4.5 kilometres minutes from downtown Banff on ROAM Route 1 (the bus comes every half hour).
-Free parking is available if you are coming by car.
+Limited free parking is available onsite, so taking the bus is recommended.

 For Tickets / More Information